techenvy/look-see-security-scanner/readme.txt

 * Look-See is born!

 == Upgrade Notice ==

+= 3.4.2-6 =
+Scan process and reporting has been dramatically simplified; additionally, support for slower servers has been greatly improved.

 = 3.4.2-5 =
 This release speeds up custom file scans; if your current setup is too slow, try upgrading.